-- 4. Non-consensual distribution of photo, video, or audio of sexual activity, even if the sexual activity or capturing of the activity was consensual; - 5.
-Intentional observation of nonconsenting individuals who are partially undressed, naked, or engaged in sexual acts; - 6.
-Knowingly transmitting an STD or HIV to another individual through sexual activity; - 7.
+- 1. Invasion of sexual privacy; - 2.
+Prostituting another individual; - 3.
+Non-consensual photos, video, or audio of sexual activity; - 4.
+Non-consensual distribution of photo, video, or audio of sexual activity, even if the sexual activity or capturing of the activity was consensual; - 5.
+Intentional observation of nonconsenting individuals who are partially undressed, naked, or engaged in sexual acts;

+- 6. Knowingly transmitting an STD or HIV to another individual through sexual activity; - 7.
 Intentionally and inappropriately exposing one's breasts, buttocks, groin, or genitals in non-consensual circumstances; and/or - 8.
 Sexually-based bullying.

-Sexual Harassment (Student on Student): Unwelcome verbal, nonverbal, or physical conduct based on sex (including gender stereotypes), determined by a Reasonable Person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to participate in or to benefit from an institutional education program or activity in violation of Title IX.
+Sexual Harassment (Student on Student): Unwelcome verbal, nonverbal, or physical conduct based on sex (including gender stereotypes), determined by a Reasonable Person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to participate in or to benefit from an institutional education program or activity.